 PALM SPRINGS, CA

-And these two young gals (30 and 32) did my heart no end of good.
+These two young gals (30 and 32) did my heart no end of good.
 They're based in St. Louis and have been in L.A. for a couple of weeks taking classes.
 "The Daughters of St. Paul are consecrated women who communicate Christ’s love to all people using all forms of media" and there were no flies on these two.
 Both of them had been web developers (they spoke lovingly of "code") in their former lives, and Cheryl was toting the one communal ipad (in a very smart red leather case purchased (I pried) at Big Lots).

 Such joy, such faith, such freshness, such energy, such youth--how good they were to make the trek on what I suspect was their one afternoon off.
 Theresa has a blog called Pursued by Truth--you might want to check it out.
 "We'll pray for you!," they said, taking their leave.

-And let's pray for them, too.
+Let's pray for them, too.

 |GONE-BY RUSSIAN KALE I COULD NOT BEAR TO THROW OUT|